vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 means of attainment of the object.
 3. All these four viz.
 'Kartrtva-tyaga', 'Mamata-tyaga',

 'Phala-tyaga' and 'Phalopaya-tyaga' are common to all *Nivruthi Dharmas'.
 Along with all these, one should have the reflection of the five accessories of Prapatti; such as a resolution to be agreeable to Him, etc., which are helpful to Prapatti.

-140

-Essence of Srimad Rahasyatraya Saram

 With all these reflections, one should remember the line of compassionate Acharyas, and through the words of “Dvaya-Mantra', one should entrust the burden of one's protection to Paramatman, which is inclusive of the surrender of one's essential nature (swarupa) as well as the fruit (phala).
 In this context, it is to be understood that a prayer for being the means of protection, has to be offered to the Lord.

 It is to be understood here that it is justified that one should renounce 'kartrtva' as belonging to him, as that kartrtva has been given to him by the Supreme Lord.
 This will enable him to remember for all time to come that he is only subordinate to the Supreme Lord.